‘Deadliest Catch’ Sig Hansen Sued By Estranged Daughter, Alleges Molested At Two

 — Thunder Bay Live (@ThunderBayLive) March 14, 2017

 The new season of Deadliest Catch begins on Discovery Channel April 11.
-There are many unanswered questions as to whether or not Sig will be able to commandeer the F/V Northwestern as he suffered a serious heart attack last year.
-The attack, as well as his hospital stay, was documented on the Deadliest Catch Season 12.
+There are many unanswered questions as to whether or not Sig will be able to commander the F/V Northwestern as he suffered a serious heart attack last year.
+The attack, as well as his hospital stay was documented on the Deadliest Catch Season 12.
 Previews of the new season have hinted that Sig will soon be a grandfather.
 Could a grandchild convince the seasoned captain to finally retire from crab fishing?

 [Featured Image by Andrew H. Walker/Getty Images]